Mohamd-Algohary/chat_app_bloc_freezed_firebase/README.md

 # Chat App

-A chat app with bloc, freezed and firebase.
+A chat app built by Clean Architecture and MVVM using bloc, freezed and firebase.